Optometrists Central Coast(6)

 7Using expired contacts or cleaning solutions

-Always check the expiration date on your contacts and cleaning solutions before using them.
-If either has expired, discard them, and get a new supply from your Optometrist.
-It is also important to follow the recommended storage guidelines for your lenses and solution and replace them as your Optometrist recommends.
+It’s also important to follow the recommended storage guidelines for your lenses and solution and replace them as your Optometrist recommends.

 eye exam